Amwell Rotary Club

 What happens at meetings?

-Usually we will have a guest speaker - although roughly once every two months we will hold club committee meetings.
+Usually we will have a speaker - although roughly once every two months we will hold club committee meetings.
 Following committee meetings, we will then have a business meeting a week or two after.

 Interested?